Aider-AI/aider/docs/llms.md

 ## Azure

-Aider can be configured to connect to the OpenAI models on Azure.
+Aider can connect to the OpenAI models on Azure.

 ```
 export AZURE_API_KEY=<your-key-goes-here>